Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 A TSH within the optimal range indicates that the hypothalamic-pituitary-thyroid axis is functioning in a balanced manner.
 Thyroid hormones are produced in quantities suited to the body's needs.

-Elevated values may reflect a slowdown in thyroid hormone production.
+Higher values may reflect a slowdown in thyroid hormone production.
 The pituitary then increases TSH secretion to compensate.
-This profile is associated with increased fatigue, cold sensitivity and metabolic slowdown.
+The Singular Score “High” zone nevertheless begins within laboratory reference intervals.
+Increased fatigue or cold sensitivity are described for marked elevations, well above this zone.

-Low values may indicate an excess of circulating thyroid hormones.
+Lower values may indicate an excess of circulating thyroid hormones.
 The pituitary reduces TSH production in response.
-This profile is associated with accelerated heart rate, unintentional weight loss and unusual nervousness.
+The Singular Score “Low” zone also remains within laboratory reference intervals.
+An accelerated heart rate, unintentional weight loss or unusual nervousness correspond to markedly lower values.

 Longitudinal TSH monitoring is particularly relevant.
 Progressive variations, even within reference values, may signal evolving thyroid function before clinical manifestation.